 Following are some side-effects of cabbage, if consumed too much:

-- Leads to gas formation: Over consumption can increase flatulence, severe gas and abdominal pain.
-Therefore, it is better to limit your intake of cabbage if you are prone to gassy problems (15).
+- Leads to gas formation: Over consumption might lead to flatulenceiXRelease of gas from the gastrointestinal system through the anal passage , severe gas and abdominal pain.
+Therefore, it is better to limit your intake of cabbage if you are prone to gas problems (13).

 Another way to minimize the risks of eating cabbage is to pick the right variety of this vegetable.